Miaterio/Passion-bot-2/.qoder/repowiki/en/content/Core Architecture/Theme and Viewport Integration.md

 - Test on real devices when possible, as mocked environments may not reflect actual behavior
 - Check console logs for timeout warnings from viewport mounting
 - Verify that miniApp.ready() is called even when initialization fails
+- Inspect the computed styles of `.safe-area-container` and its first child to verify the 12px margin-top is applied correctly

 ```mermaid
 flowchart TD